-Prerequisites: INTE/CMPS 1024 and any 1000 level or above mathematics course or permission of the instructor An introduction to object-oriented/event-driven programming using a language widely used in the business industry such as Visual BASIC.
+Prerequisites: INTE/CMPS 1024 and any 1000 level or above mathematics course or permission of the instructor mathematics course or permission of the instructor An introduction to object-oriented/event-driven programming using a language widely used in the business industry such as Visual BASIC.
 Topics to be covered include fundamental data types, decision structures, loops, arrays and file access.
 Project design applicable to simple business applications will be emphasized.